Usefulmaths/Matchif-AI/README.md

 Initial exploratory data analysis of the job listing dataset can be found in `backend/notebook`, which gives insight into the structure and contents of the data.
 The dataset can be found here [LinkedIn Job Postings Dataset](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings)

 ### Data Preprocessing
-1. **Run the Preprocessing Script**: This script performs the following tasks:
+1. Preprocess the job listing data to:
    - Removes unnecessary columns.
    - Handles missing data via removal or imputation.
    - Removes duplicates.
-   - Removes HTML tags.
+   - Removes HTML tags in descriptions.
-   - Normalises spacing and newlines.
+   - Normalises spacing and newlines in description.
-2. **Vectorise Data**: After preprocessing, the rows of data are vectorised and pushed to Weaviate collections called `JobListing`.
+2. Create a `JobPosting` collection on Weaviate to store embedding vectors of the job descriptions.
+3. Vectorise the data and store in the `JobPosting` collection using Weaviate.
+These will be used for generative search later.

 ### Application Deployment
-1. **Populate Weaviate Collection**: Ensure the Weaviate collection is populated with job listing data.
+Once the Weaviate `JobPosting` collection is populated, the application is ready to be served.

-2. **Run the Application**: Follow the setup instructions provided in the "Local Setup" section to build and run the application using Docker Compose.
+**Run the Application**: Follow the setup instructions provided in the "Local Setup" section to build and run the application using Docker Compose.

 ### How it Works
 1. **Resume Processing**: